Domestic violence in the United Kingdom: Helplines

-The are helplines available for women experiencing domestic abuse such as The National Domestic Abuse Helpline.
+There are helplines available for women experiencing domestic abuse such as The National Domestic Abuse Helpline.
 The National Domestic Abuse Helpline (telephone number 0808-2000-247) from Refuge gives support, help and information about domestic violence.
 This helpline is confidential, free and available 24 hours per day.

 The ManKind Initiative provides a hotline for men experiencing domestic abuse.
 The hotline Galop provides services for those LGBT relationships who experience abuse.

 Domestic abuse shelters

 There are charities that provide temporary accommodation sometimes with associated therapeutic services for those escaping domestic abuse.

-Government plans to cut funding for women's refuges could make it harder for women and children to escape domestic violence.
-2,000 women a year could be affected.
-60% of referrals to refuges were turned away in 2016-17 and funding cuts could make the situation worse.
 Other vulnerable groups will have to compete for funding with refuges against domestic violence and women fleeing domestic violence may be subject to a postcode lottery over whether they can escape or not.
-Women fleeing domestic violence are frequently put into unsuitable housing, such as housing where a toilet leaks and housing overrun with mice.
-This creates a risk that women will return to the abuser.
-Other vulnerable women fleeing domestic abuse are forced to sleep rough.
-Male victims of domestic violence also face challenges when seeking refuge as there are only 19 shelters in the whole of the U.K. offering refuge to men - 78 places in total (of which just 20 places are available for the exclusive use of men).
-By contrast, there are over 500 shelters for women.
+The Guardian reported in 2018 that "thousands" of women fleeing domestic violence were put into unsuitable housing, such as housing where a toilet leaks and housing overrun with mice, creating a risk that some women will return to the abuser.
+The newspaper reported that 12% of vulnerable women fleeing domestic abuse were forced to sleep rough before contacting a shelter.
+Male victims of domestic violence also face challenges when seeking refuge as there are only 19 shelters in the UK offering refuge to men – 78 places in total (of which just 20 places are available for the exclusive use of men).

-65% of Local Authorities have cut real terms funding for women's refuges in England, Wales and Scotland since 2010.
-Those same local authorities have never funded refuges for men and are now even less likely to do so going forward.
-The government plans to make victims of domestic abuse compete with other vulnerable groups for funding for temporary housing.
-People fleeing domestic violence will not be eligible for housing benefit; instead there will be limited funding to provide for domestic violence victims, drug addicts, former offenders and homeless people.